 At Taylor English, clients are afforded the certainty of experienced attorneys who deliver a trusted path to efficient, purpose-driven solutions.

 Deitra Crawley represents corporate clients in regulatory matters, government contracts and other transactional issues in the U.S. and abroad.
 Ms. Crawley’s regulatory practice includes corporate compliance, government contracts, international trade, data rights protections and certifications for small businesses and veteran-owned enterprises.
-She navigates regulations, designs and implements custom-tailored compliance programs for small-to-medium enterprises, advises enforcement actions, performs compliance due diligence in mergers and acquisitions, and trains company personnel and third parties on compliance.
+She navigates Federal regulations, designs and implements custom-tailored compliance programs pursuant to various Federal compliance requirements including OFCCP, offers counsel to defense and other government contractors in all aspects of government contracting under FAR, DFARS, DCAA, and DCMA, advises clients in OFAC, U.S. Department of State and U.S. Customs and Border Protection enforcement actions, performs compliance due diligence in mergers and acquisitions, and counsels foreign governments on domestic practices and laws.

-Prior to joining Taylor English, Ms. Crawley was general counsel for privately held corporations in the metro Washington, D.C., area where she managed compliance, advised in contract disputes, guided companies on a wide range of international trade matters and led negotiations for a $192 million merger.
+Prior to joining Taylor English, Ms. Crawley was general counsel for privately held corporations in the metro Washington, D.C., area where she managed compliance, advised in contract disputes, guided companies on a wide range of international trade matters and led negotiations with Lockheed Martin Corporation on behalf of her client resulting in a $192 million merger.

 Ms. Crawley then launched an international legal and business consulting firm in D.C., and later joined a government contracts and international trade boutique law firm in Huntsville, Alabama, that focused on defense industry clients.
 Her legal work encompassed matters in South Africa, Croatia, Kazakhstan, Turkey, Turkmenistan, Russia, the United Arab Emirates, the European Union and Australia.
 Ms. Crawley’s endeavors in South Africa, post-Apartheid, were particularly impactful in nation building and development.
 Sent by the United States Agency for International Development (USAID), she trained South Africans on how to make progress in local democracy.
 Ms. Crawley was an integral part of a team that held training sessions for the men and women of South Africa, and managed peer exchanges with local governments, as well as city and county managers in the U.S.